 Financial Aid Suspension

 A student who fails to meet minimum SAP requirements at the end of the review period(s) (fall/spring or summer) will be placed on Financial Aid Suspension.
 A student on Financial Aid Suspension is not eligible for government-funded financial assistance.
-However, s/he may still qualify for a merit or talent scholarship if renewal criteria are met and/or alternative/private education loans if approved by a lender.
+However, they may still qualify for a merit or talent scholarship if renewal criteria are met and/or alternative/private education loans if approved by a lender.

 Appeal/Reinstatement of Eligibility